“We all work together as a team and we never give up.”

 F. Amedee Bregy School in South Philadelphia is a K-8 school in the School District of Philadelphia.
 Their vision is to foster academic excellence for a diverse community of learners in which students are intrinsically motivated to become knowledge seekers, problem solvers, and culturally accepting individuals.
 As a school community, they create a nurturing and safe learning environment where all students feel accepted and valued.

-Project-specific support has been provided by PNC Charitable Trusts.
+Project-specific support has been provided by The Horner Foundation and PNC Charitable Trusts.

 We’re grateful for the numerous foundations, corporations and individuals who support our programs.
 See a complete list here.